 The Battle Mountain performs well in both freezing weather and more clement conditions.
 It uses a hard-wearing, puncture-resistant nylon taffeta base with a virtually impregnable 10,000 mm waterproof polyurethane coating and a silicone-treated, 1,200 mm tear-resistant polyurethane

-The 44 ft² floor space makes this tent an incredibly roomy option for two sleepers, or a slightly “cozy” one for teams of three.
-When it comes to the peak height, the Battle Mountain’s 44-inch center height means it straddles the ground between mountaineering and basecamp tent models in terms of headroom.
+The 44 sq ft of floor space makes this product an incredibly roomy option for two sleepers, or a slightly “cozy” one for teams of three.
+When it comes to the peak height, the Battle Mountain’s 44-inch center height means it straddles the ground between mountaineering and basecamp models in terms of headroom.
 While trumping most mountaineering competitors in this particular metric, it could get cramped for taller people and come to feel a little claustrophobic if stuck inside in a storm.

 Weight: 8.82 lbs